Kuminoti/Dmath-Vectoranalysis-and-complex-Math/README.md

 The Vec2D class represents a 2D vector.
 It provides methods for basic vector operations and supports both Cartesian and polar coordinate systems.

 #### Constructors
-- Vec3D(float XY): Constructs a 2D vector in Cartesian coordinates with the same X and Y value
+- Vec2D(float XY): Constructs a 2D vector in Cartesian coordinates with the same X and Y value.
 - Vec2D(float X, float Y): Constructs a 2D vector in Cartesian coordinates with the given X and Y components.
-- Vec2D(float X, float Y, float originX, float originY): Constructs a 2D vector in Cartesian Coordinates with a defined non zero start point
+- Vec2D(float X, float Y, float originX, float originY): Constructs a 2D vector in Cartesian Coordinates with a defined non-zero start point.
 - Vec2D(float radius, float angle): Constructs a 2D vector in polar coordinates with the given radius and angle.

 #### Methods

-- length(): Calculates the length of the vector.
+- Length(): Calculates the length of the vector.
-- dotProduct(Vec2D Mathvector): Calculates the dot product of this vector with another vector.
+- DotProduct(Vec2D MathVector): Calculates the dot product of this vector with another vector.
-- calcAngle(Vec2D Mathvector): Calculates the angle between this vector and another vector.
+- CalcAngle(Vec2D MathVector): Calculates the angle between this vector and another vector.
-- polarSystemArea(): Calculates the area of a circle in polar coordinates.
+- PolarSystemArea(): Calculates the area of a circle in polar coordinates.
-- polarSystemCircumference(): Calculates the circumference of a circle in polar coordinates.
+- PolarSystemCircumference(): Calculates the circumference of a circle in polar coordinates.
-- rectangleArea(Vec2D MathVector): Calculates the area of a rectangle build with 2 vectors
+- RectangleArea(Vec2D MathVector): Calculates the area of a rectangle built with 2 vectors.
-- rectangleCircumfrance(Vec2D MathVector): Calculates the circumfrance of a rectangle build with 2 vectors
+- RectangleCircumference(Vec2D MathVector): Calculates the circumference of a rectangle built with 2 vectors.
 - Getters and setters for vector components.
-- zeroVector(): returns a vector with the lenght zero
+- ZeroVector(): Returns a vector with a length of zero.
-- calcDistance(): calculates the distance between Vectors

 ### Vec3D